metaplay-shared/samples/README.md

 ### Running a Sample

-Follow the steps below to try out a sample project.
+Follow these steps to run any of the samples in this repository.

 1. Start the sample project server: